501 KAR 3:100. Food services.

 (11) The jail shall have sufficient cold and dry food storage facilities.

-(12) The jailer or his designee shall inspect the food service area daily.
+(12) The jailer, jail administrator, or jail personnel shall inspect the food service area daily.